This Liberty Bell Timeline Scavenger Hunt will make it easy to teach kids all the interesting facts about the Liberty Bell.

 The Liberty Bell Facts

-One of the iconic symbols of America’s independence is the Liberty Bell.
+Aside from the American Flag, the next most iconic symbols of America’s independence is the Liberty Bell.

 The Liberty Bell had very humble beginnings.
 The colonial Assembly of Pennsylvania originally ordered it to hang in the State House.
 They would ring the bell to announce meetings and important events.